RobertZetterlund/intro-to-ai/assignment8/report.md

 _[What is the maximum number of BFS iterations required to reach the solution in terms of ‘d’ and ‘r’?]_

-BFS, breadth first search will always explore with the frontier and follows a FIFO queue.

-If the shortest path between initial state and goal is 'r', then we have found our solution at depth r.
-This means that we have traveled through `'r'`-layers.
-For every layer every node splits to `'d'` children.
-For simplicity let us assume `d=2``
+We assume that the length 'r' is the amount of edges in a path.
+The amount of edges in a path is one less than the amount of nodes in a path.

+For simplicity let us assume `d=2` and that goal is the lower right corner node.

 ```
                 o           ^
             o       o       | in total 3 splits (r)
-          o   o   o   o     |
+          o   o   o   o     | path is 4 nodes (r+1)
          o o o o o o o o    v
 ```

-So for every layer we traverse we earn `d^l` more nodes (where `l` denotes current layer)

-We always assume we pick left first and that r is rightmost.
-In this case then when `d=2` and `r=3` we can express the maximum number of bfs iterations as `sum of d^l, where l = 0,1,..,r-1. = 7`.
-For `d=3, r=3` this becomes 13.
+In this case then when `d=2` and `r=3` we can express the maximum number of bfs iterations as `sum of d^i, where i = 1,...,r-1. = 7`.

-So, in general, the maximum number of BFS iterations to reach a solution can be calculated simply as the total number of nodes.
+So, in general, the maximum number of BFS iterations to reach a solution can be calculated simply as `"the total number of nodes" - 1`.

 In terms of `d` and `r` this can be written as: